If you would like to know how to train effectively, without accumulating unnecessary miles, choose a training plan.

 Average 10K time for women

-The average 10K time for women is 68:47 minutes, which means that the average pace is 11:04 minutes per mile.
-To be among the fastest 10% of women, you must run below 51:41 minutes (the average pace of 8:19 min/mi), and to be among the fastest 1% of women, you must run below 41:07 minutes (the average pace of 6:37 min/mi).
+To be among the fastest 10% of women, you must run below 51:41 minutes (the average pace of 8:19 minutes per mile), and to be among the fastest 1% of women, you must run below 41:07 minutes (the average pace of 6:37 minutes per mile).

 PercentileTimePace (min/mi)Pace (min/km)